raspberrypi/pico-examples/README.md

 #### FreeRTOS examples

-These are examples of integrating Pico W networking under FreeRTOS, and require you to set the `FREERTOS_KERNEL_PATH` to point to the FreeRTOS Kernel.
+These are examples of integrating Wi-Fi networking under FreeRTOS, and require you to set the `FREERTOS_KERNEL_PATH` to point to the FreeRTOS Kernel.
 See https://github.com/FreeRTOS/FreeRTOS-Kernel

 App|Description